Encharted Cook

 • Shredded Swiss Cheese or Gruyere - You can use either Swiss cheese or Gruyere or a combination of the two.
 These cheeses melt well and have a nutty flavor.

 • French Fried Onions - The last of the magic ingredients in this casserole are crispy fried onions from a can or package.
-These go in the casserole and are also the crispy onion topping.
+These go into the casserole and also serve as the crispy onion topping.

 Please see the recipe card for the exact quantities.